What is Isolating Himself?

 Dogs can be victims of depression, just like humans, and can show the same kind of detached behaviors.
 Major life changes can cause depression, such as a move, an addition to the family, or the loss of a companion.
 Mourning is common for dogs who have lost a friend, causing changes in appetite and activity, and possibly restlessness as he searches for his lost companion.
 Other signs of depression include decreased or absent social interactions, anxiety, or an increase in sleep.
 Another reason for depression in your dog may be due to a chemical imbalance in the brain.

-Heart disease can be congenital, but is more often acquired through a lifetime of general wear, injury, or infection.
+Heart disease can be congenital, but is also often acquired through a lifetime of general wear, injury, or infection.
 It includes diseases of the valves, heart enlargement, and heart failure, and can lead to death.
 When the heart cannot function properly, the body is deprived of oxygen and fluid can leak into the airways, causing coughing and gagging.
 The reduction in oxygen transport results in a reduced stamina, fainting, a loss of appetite, and various behavioral changes, all of which can be misconstrued as isolation behaviors or dullness.
-While the body can compensate for many months, the symptoms will progress into a life-threatening condition unless medical attention is sought.
+While the body can compensate for many months, the signs will eventually progress into a life-threatening condition unless medical attention is sought.

 There are many other types of illness and disease that can cause behaviors related to depression, a lack of activity, and seeking isolated areas.
 Due to a physical discomfort, your dog may be unable to play or move like he normally would.
 If he is suffering from an illness, he may be quieter than usual, have a decrease in appetite, and hide.
 This is a behavior that dogs in the wild exhibit called fasting or natural hygiene, which allows the body to concentrate its energy on healing itself rather than moving or digesting food.
 Such medical problems that can cause this reaction include cancers, infections, poisonings, and various diseases of the respiratory, neurological, autoimmune, and digestive systems.

-Pain is a fact for some dogs.
+Pain is a real condition for some dogs.
 Joint, bone and muscle problems, as well as various traumas and injuries, can cause pain that results in a reluctance to move.
 Older dogs can suffer from arthritis and a decrease in muscle mass, which can cause limping and a reduction in movement, jumping, and even comfortable sitting.
 Dogs may be unable to follow their family members around the house due to pain associated with it, and may choose to lay still, or far from situations which may cause them further pain.

 Aging can be tough for our furry companions.
 While humans can complain of the various problems they are experiencing, our dogs simply can’t tell us that they are having trouble seeing, hearing, or understanding their surroundings.
 Because of conditions of deafness or vision, they may seem unresponsive to family members whom they did not see or hear.
 They may have decreased movement due to physical conditions.
 Cognitive dysfunction may cause confusion as they forget where they are, and can be accompanied by increased vocalization and changes in sleep and eating habits.
-An older dog who often sleeps away from the family may have gotten lost, or was just too pooped to get up when a family member moved to another room.
+An older dog who often sleeps away from the family may have gotten lost, or was just too tired to get up when a family member moved to another room.

 What to do if your Dog is Isolating Himself

 If you have noticed your dog spending more time alone and refraining from social contact with you, take a look at all the behaviors and habits he has been displaying.
-Symptoms involving elimination, appetite, movement and behavioral changes, as well as his age and medical history, can give important clues as to why he is isolating himself.
+Signs involving elimination, appetite, movement and behavioral changes, as well as his age and medical history, can give important clues as to why he is isolating himself.

-For mental reasons causing isolation behaviors, your veterinarian will recommend a number of methods.
+For mental reasons causing isolation behaviors, your veterinarian may recommend a number of possible treatments.
 For some anxieties and depressions, anti-anxiety and antidepressant medications can be prescribed.
 Training exercises are recommended that can help desensitize and recondition your anxious dog to react less to triggers and remain calm.
 For depression involving a loss of a companion, adding opportunities for positive and joyful interactions with your dog can help to ease him through this sad time.
 These can include extra walks, playtimes, and general attention.
 In some cases, a new family member can help.

 Prevention of Isolating Himself